splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/0-overview.md

 The first leg of our journey will introduce you to a new way of interacting with your computer.
 This will give you a whole range of new tools to play with, helping equip your toolbelt within new capabilities, and positioning you to be a powerful and productive computer user.

 You will be familiar with the standard user experience of using a computer.
-Using a computer involves touching and swiping icons on a smart phone or tablet, or using a mouse and keyboard to interact with buttons and controls on windows drawn to a monitors.
+Using a computer involves touching and swiping icons on a smartphone or tablet, or using a mouse and keyboard to interact with buttons and controls on windows drawn to a monitors.
 These elegant digital realities provide a convenient way to enable us to launch and use programs on our computers.

 But wait!
 There is another world out there.
 One that underlies all of these elegant interfaces that you see.
 One that we will need to start exploring in order to gain access to the full set of capabilities for our programs.